healthykitchen101/healthykitchen101.com/electric-skillets/reviews/crux/crux-electric-skillet-14620.md

 *   Usability (25%) - **8.8**/undefined

-The 12-inch Crux Non-Stick Electric Skillet 14620 posed a very **attractive aesthetic** with its gray exterior accentuated by polished copper linings.
-However, we wanted some more substance from it.
+The 12-inch Crux Non-Stick Electric Skillet 14620 impressed with its gray exterior accentuated by polished copper linings.
+However, we were more interested in how it actually cooked.

-Compared to the GreenLife and Bella of the same size, it had better **heat distribution** and equally **fast heating speed**.
-Unfortunately, we found that the skillet’s temperature stabilization point was a bit too low to cook food how we wanted it.
+The heat distribution was better than other medium-sized skillets, such as the GreenLife and Bella, and it heated equally fast.
+Unfortunately, we found that the skillet’s temperature stabilization point was a bit too low to cook food the way we wanted.

+Pancakes turned out average at the very best, while the heating cycle just wasn’t suited to cooking up a perfectly medium-rare steak.

-In addition, the coating had some chipping similar to the Bella.
-With the price of **$46.80** (at the time of writing), the GreenLife is by far the better choice.
+In addition, the coating had some chipping, so with a price tag of  **$46.80** (at the time of writing), the GreenLife is by far a better choice.

 **Things We Like**